-- (a) Includes advances to group settlements through the Lands Department as well as advances through the Agricultural Bank. - 4.
-South Australia.-(i) General.
+4. South Australia.-(i) General.
 Advances may be made to settlers and others for the purpose of discharging mortgages, making improvements, etc., under the provisions of the State Bank Act 1925, which are briefly summarized hereunder.
 Loans may be made under the Loans for Fencing Act and the Vermin Act for the purchase of fencing materials in vermin-infested districts.
 Advances may be made to homestead blockholders (a) for erecting buildings; or (b) for making improvements on their land.
 A loan must not exceed in the case of (a) the cost of existing improvements, and in the case of (b) one-half the value of the improvements to be effected; and in no case may a loan exceed £50.
 Repayment is to be made in 20 equal annual instalments at the rate of £7 7s.
 2d. per cent. of the amount advanced.
-The State Bank may make advances to any settler on the security of his land and improvements (a) for making improvements, up to the estimated value of his lease or agreement and improvements, not exceeding £400, and up to three-fourths of such value in excess of £400, but not exceeding £250; or (b) for stocking his holding, up to £200; or (c) for discharging an existing mortgage, up to threefourths of the value of his lease or agreement and improvements; or (d) for any other purpose, up to the same amount.
-Repayment must be made by 70 equal half-yearly instalments, with interest, but for the first 5 years interest only is payable. - (ii) State Bank Act 1925.
+The State Bank may make advances to any settler on the security of his land and improvements (a) for making improvements. up to the estimated value of his lease or agreement and improvements, not exceeding £600, and up to but not exceeding three-fourths of such value in excess of $\pounds 600$; or (b) for stocking his holding, up to $\pounds 200$; or (c) for discharging an existing mortgage, up to threefourths of the value of his lease or agreement and improvements; or (d) for any other Repayment of a loan extends over a period of years purpose, up to the same amount. as is fixed by the Bank at the time of making the advance.
+Interest only is payable during a period-in no case exceeding five years-as fixed by the Bank, and the advance is repaid by equal half-yearly instalments, not exceeding 70, together with simple interest on the balance outstanding.

+(ii) State Bank Act 1925.
 Under this Act the State Bank of South Australia makes advances under prescribed conditions to farmers and other producers, to local authorities, to persons possessed of the necessary securities, and in aid of industries.
 No single advance may exceed £5,000.
 The Bank and the borrower may agree upon the term of years, not exceeding 42, over which repayment may be spread, as well as the interest to be paid.
-The Bank may, on the security of a mortgage on the property, make loans to any registered co-operative society, three-fourths of the members of which are engaged in or are about to be engaged in rural production, for purposes prescribed. - (iii) Irrigation Act.
+The Bank may, on the security of a mortgage on the property, make loans to any registered co-operative society, three-fourths of the members of which are engaged in or are about to be engaged in rural production, for purposes prescribed.

+(iii) Irrigation Act.
 Settlers under this Act are entitled, under prescribed conditions, to loans under the Advances to Settlers on Crown Lands Act, as well as under the Irrigation Act, but not exceeding £600 under both Acts.
 Advances may be made only on the security of a first mortgage.
-During the first 5 years interest only is payable, but thereafter the advance must be repaid in 70 equal half-yearly instalments, with interest. - (iv) Discharged Soldiers' Settlement Act.
+During the first 5 years interest only is payable, but thereafter, the advance must be repaid in 70 equal half-yearly instalments, with interest.

+(iv) Discharged Soldiers' Settlement Act.
 Advances are made to soldier settlers for prescribed purposes on liberal terms in regard to payment of principal and interest.